-(1) NOI, Cash NOI, Same Property Cash NOI, FFO, AFFO, FFO per Unit, AFFO per Unit, FFO payout ratio and AFFO payout ratio are non-IFRS measures or non-IFRS ratios, as applicable.
-See Section 1 "General Information and Cautionary Statements - Non-IFRS Financial Measures" and Section 6 "Non-IFRS Financial Measures" of this MD&A.

-(2) Net Income per Unit - basic is calculated in accordance with IFRS by dividing the Net Income (Loss) by the amount of the weighted average number of outstanding REIT Units and Class B LP Units.

-(3) Net Income per Unit - diluted is calculated in accordance with IFRS by dividing the Net Income by the amount of the weighted average number of outstanding REIT Units, Class B LP Units, DUs, IDUs, RDUs and PDUs (each as defined below) granted to certain Trustees and management of the REIT.

-(4) FFO per Unit and AFFO per Unit - basic is calculated by dividing the total FFO and AFFO by the amount of the total weighted average number of outstanding REIT Units and Class B LP Units.

-(5) FFO per Unit and AFFO per Unit - diluted is calculated by dividing the total FFO and AFFO by the amount of the total weighted average number of outstanding REIT Units, Class B LP Units, DUs, IDUs, RDUs and PDUs granted to certain Trustees and management of the REIT.

-(6) The weighted average number of outstanding Units - basic includes the Class B LP Units.

-(7) The weighted average number of outstanding Units - diluted includes the Class B LP Units, DUs, IDUs, RDUs and PDUs granted to certain Trustees and management of the REIT.

-(8) The fixed weighted average effective interest rate on debt is calculated on an annualized basis.

-(9) For 2021 ratios, see Section 7 "Financing Metrics and Debt Covenants".
+- (1) NOI, Cash NOI, Same Property Cash NOI, FFO, AFFO, FFO per Unit, AFFO per Unit, FFO payout ratio and AFFO payout ratio are non-IFRS measures or non-IFRS ratios, as applicable.
+See Section 1 "General Information and Cautionary Statements Non-IFRS Financial Measures" and Section 6 "Non-IFRS Financial Measures" of this MD&A. - (2) Net Income per Unit basic is calculated in accordance with IFRS by dividing the Net Income by the amount of the weighted average number of outstanding REIT Units and Class B LP Units. - (3) Net Income per Unit diluted is calculated in accordance with IFRS by dividing the Net Income by the amount of the weighted average number of outstanding REIT Units, Class B LP Units, DUs, IDUs, RDUs and PDUs (each as defined below) granted to certain Trustees and management of the REIT. - (4) FFO per Unit and AFFO per Unit basic is calculated by dividing the total FFO and AFFO by the amount of the total weighted average number of outstanding REIT Units and Class B LP Units. - (5) FFO per Unit and AFFO per Unit diluted is calculated by dividing the total FFO and AFFO by the amount of the total weighted average number of outstanding REIT Units, Class B LP Units, DUs, IDUs, RDUs and PDUs granted to certain Trustees and management of the REIT. - (6) The weighted average number of outstanding Units basic includes the Class B LP Units. - (7) The weighted average number of outstanding Units diluted includes the Class B LP Units, DUs, IDUs, RDUs and PDUs granted to certain Trustees and management of the REIT. - (8) The fixed weighted average effective interest rate on debt is calculated on an annualized basis. - (9) For 2022 ratios, see Section 7 "Financing Metrics and Debt Covenants". - (10) As at the date of this MD&A, the REIT had a weighted average term to maturity of debt of 3.6 years, weighted average interest rate swap and mortgage term remaining of 4.9 years, and 95% of the REIT's debt fixed with a weighted average effective interest rate on debt of 4.12%. - (11) As at the date of this MD&A, the REIT's Proforma Debt to GBV ratio is 44.9%.